-HomesHub believe that homeownership should be open to everyone, no matter your individual circumstances.
-That’s why our Shared Ownership scheme has been designed for those who can’t quite afford the full cost of their home upfront, giving you the opportunity to spread the cost and make the purchase much more manageable for you.
+HomesHub believe that home ownership should be open to everyone, no matter your individual circumstances.
+That’s why we love Shared Ownership!
+This scheme has been designed for those who can’t quite afford the full cost of their home upfront, giving you the opportunity to spread the cost and make the purchase much more manageable for you.

 How does it work?

 Designed as a cross between renting and buying, you can get a smaller mortgage to cover what you can afford (anywhere between 25-75% of the value of your home), and you will effectively ‘rent’ the part you don’t own at a highly reduced rate.
-What’s more, all our Shared Ownership homes are priced 20% lower than current market value, giving you the opportunity to purchase larger shares in your home as and when you can afford to.
+What’s more, you can always purchase larger shares in your home as and when you can afford to.

 What are the benefits of using Shared Ownership?

-The main benefit of buying your home through Shared Ownership is that it removes the main barriers many aspiring homeowners have to overcome to own their own home.
+The main benefit of buying your home through Shared Ownership is that it removes the main barriers to home ownership many people face.
 With the Shared Ownership scheme, you need a smaller deposit (at least 5% of the property’s value) and can apply for a smaller mortgage that just covers your share of the property.

 One of the other main benefits of Shared Ownership is the flexibility it offers – you can buy more shares in your home as and when you can afford to.
 This is called ‘Staircasing’, and as you buy more shares you pay less rent.
 You can eventually own 100% of the property if you want to, at which point you will pay no rent at all.